gavinmcfarland/plugma-deprecated/README.md

 #### Injecting Data

-Using the `-i` or `-b` flag, Plugma will inject plugin verison data into the plugin's compiled `code.js` file so you can target documents and nodes created by past versions of your plugin.
+Using the `-i` or `-b` flag, Plugma will inject plugin verison data into the compiled `main` code defined in your manifest. so you can target documents and nodes created by past versions of your plugin.

 ```bash
 plugma version -b